 Spouses, domestic partners, and children of current University faculty are eligible to use library resources and must be accompanied by the faculty member the first time of use for library account creation.
 The loan period for regular UPS books is 6 weeks with a 10 book limit.

 The reserve collection is designed as a centralized point from which assigned readings are placed on short term loan at faculty request.
 Its purpose is to make a limited number of copies readily available to all members of a class.
-Most items are loaned for a three hour period, but overnight, three days, and one week are other options.
-Electronic reserve is also available for some items.
-Please note that it is the responsibility of the faculty to secure copyright permission if needed.

 To find out what is on reserve, consult Primo Search, the library's online catalog.
 Reserves are searchable by faculty name or course.
 The titles of reserve materials are listed along with call numbers and check-out status.
 Faculty can obtain a report of reserve circulation statistics by contacting their liaison librarian.